Corora (Denosumab)

 What If You Miss a Dose?

-If you miss a dose, Corora should be given as soon as possible.
-From then on, schedule your next injection 6 months from the date of the last injection.
-It’s important not to skip or delay your injections.
+If you miss a dose of Corora, administer it as soon as possible.
+After that, continue with the regular schedule of every 6 months from the date of the last injection.

 Side Effects